microcks/microcks-testcontainers-node-nest-demo/step-4-write-rest-tests.md

   });
 ```

+> You can execute this test from the terminal using the `npm run test:e2e --runTestsByPath test/orders.api.e2e-spec.ts` command.

 Here, we're using a Microcks-provided `TestRequest` object that allows us to specify to Microcks the scope of the conformance
 test we want to run:
 * We ask for testing our endpoint against the service interface of `Order Service API` in version `0.1.0`.